polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/deploy-to-relay-chain/deploy-on-paseo.md

 5. Save your changes and close the plain text chain specification file

-6. Generate a raw chain specification file from the modified chain specification file:
+6. Convert the modified plain chain specification file to a raw chain specification file:

       ```bash
-      polkadot-omni-node build-spec \
-        --chain plain-parachain-chainspec.json \
-        --disable-default-bootnode \
-        --raw > raw-parachain-chainspec.json
-      ```

-      After running the command, you will see the following output:

-      --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/acquire-a-testnet-slot-2.html'
+      chain-spec-builder convert-to-raw chain_spec.json
+      ````

+    You should now see your chain specification containing SCALE-encoded hex values versus plain text.

 ## Export Required Files